AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_gcp_workflow.rst

 Step 3.2.
 Configure BGP over LAN on Aviatrix Transit Gateway
 ------------------------------------------------------------

-- Log in to Aviatrix Controller.
+1. Log in to the Aviatrix Controller.

-- Navigate to Multi-cloud Transit -> Setup -> Attach tab -> External Connection -> Connect to VGW/External Device/Aviatrix CloudN/ Azure VNG
+2. Navigate to Multi-cloud Transit -> Setup -> Attach tab -> External Connection -> Connect to VGW/External Device/Aviatrix CloudN/ Azure VNG.

-- Select the options "External Device" -> "BGP" -> "LAN"
+3. Select the options "External Device" -> "BGP" -> "LAN."

-- Set the parameters to initiate the BGP over LAN connection(s) to the third-party cloud instance(s)
+4. Set the parameters to initiate the BGP over LAN connection(s) to the third-party cloud instance(s).

 +----------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | VPC Name / Site ID               | Select the Transit VPC ID where the Transit Gateway was deployed.                                                                                                                                                             |